SamuelOvuema/Dareyio-pbl/project13.md

 ```bash
 mv geerlingguy.mysql/ MySQL
 ```
-Read README.md file, and edit roles configuration to use correct credentials for MySQL required for the tooling website.
+Read the README.md file, and edit the roles configuration to use the correct credentials for MySQL required for the tooling website.

 Now it is time to upload the changes into your GitHub:
 ```bash